deleonab/DockerEssentials/docker-notes.md

 ## KERNEL
 -- A piece of software at the core of the operating system and controls intercation between all software and the CPU.

+## CPU
+-- Core circuitry that executes all instructions